-16x hidden gems & activities in Barcelona
+16 hidden gems & OFF the beaten track activities in Barcelona

 1. Carretera de les Aïgues

-2. Street art viewing in Poblenou
+2. Explore Street art in Poblenou

 3. Visit local bars